jz-clouddna/teched2025-XP264/exercises/ex1/README.md

 Please get familair with the available commands

-## Exercise 1.1 getting a fire-fighter access to your kyma cluster
+## Exercise 1.1 Fire-fighter access to your kyma cluster

 After completing these steps you will have created...